niteshjindal-7/cricket-world-cup2019--players_data_scrapping/README.md

 # cricket-world-cup2019--players_data_scrapping-

-In this exercise, we will do several analysis on world cup data which we have scrapped from the below website:- http://www.espncricinfo.com/ci/content/squad/index.html?object=1144415
+In this exercise, we will do scrap world cup data from the below website:- http://www.espncricinfo.com/ci/content/squad/index.html?object=1144415